Marwan0/CardExample-Unity/README.md

-# CardFramework-Unity
+# CardExample-Unity

-This is a very basic example demonstrating how to create a framework in Unity for a 3D card game.
+This is a basic example demonstrating how to create the basis of a system to deal with a card game in Unity.

 Video of app running can be seen here: